How to Watch 'The Offer', the hot new series about the making of 'The Godfather'

 The 10-episode miniseries follows Ruddy as he adapts author Mario Puzo's novel, "The Godfather," for the screen.
 As "The Offer" tells it, Ruddy assembles a dream team, including director Francis Ford Coppola (who co-wrote the script with Puzo) and Hollywood star Marlon Brando, only to see his production challenged by behind-the-scenes tensions -- and a prominent mob boss.

-In addition to "The Offer," "Godfather" movies are arriving on Paramount+.
-"The Godfather," "The Godfather Part II" and "The Godfather Coda: The Death of Michael Corleone," the recut version of 1990's "The Godfather: Part III," will all be available to stream April 28 on Paramount+.
+In addition to "The Offer," Several "Godfather" movies are now available to stream on Paramount+: "The Godfather," "The Godfather Part II" and "The Godfather Coda: The Death of Michael Corleone," the recut version of 1990's "The Godfather: Part III."

 New subscribers can try out Paramount+ for a week for free, so there's no risk involved if you're curious about "The Offer" or the "Godfather" saga.
 You could even say it's an offer too good for any Hollywood fan to refuse.